 Osteophyte Treatment Options

-If osteophyte prevention has failed and you are suffering from the pain and discomfort of bone spurs in your joints or spine, there are a variety of treatment options your doctor might recommend.
+If osteophyte prevention has failed and you are suffering from the pain and discomfort of bone spurs in your joints or spine, there are a variety of treatment options your physician might recommend.
 Many are non-surgical, including anti-inflammatory and/or pain medication, physical therapy and exercise, cortisone injections, and more.
 However, surgery is sometimes necessary depending on the severity of the situation.
 For more information on osteophyte, prevention tips, and treatment options, contact Laser Spine Institute today.